 Margaret G (ca1850-)

-may both have migrated to New Zealand, possibly with their brothers.
-The only reason I suggest this is because I can find no information about them other than on census forms up to 1861.
-Another clue is that Jessie paid for brother David’s headstone when he died in Otago in 1890 from which I assume she was in New Zealand rather than sending money from Scotland.
-A Janet Gray, spinster, living at Maungatua on the Taieri Plains is on the electoral roll in 1911 and has become Jessie Gray, same address, in 1919.
+Margaret may also have migrated to New Zealand.
+The only reason I suggest this is because I can find no information about her other than on census forms up to 1861.
 There are no spinsters named Margaret Gray on the electoral roll but nine Margaret Grays marry in New Zealand between 1870 and 1900.
 Two aged about our Margaret’s age die in that period, one in 1874, the other in 1881.